 What makes a good beekeeper?

 Anyone can keep bees, however, some people understand how bees think.
 They think like a bee and they understand what the bees are going to do next.
-A good beekeeper is able to plan what to do for the beehive and anticipate how the hive will operate over the next weeks and months.
+A good beekeeper is able to plan what to do for the hive and anticipate how it will operate over the coming weeks and months.

 Can you tell us about the factors and processes involved in achieving the optimal Manuka honey yield?

 Having young queens is one of the key factors of producing optimal yields.
-The Queen is the engine room of the hive.
-She lays all the young worker bees.
+The Queen is the engine room of the hive, she lays all the young worker bees (worker bees are all females) and this helps maintain a high morel in the hive and is less likely to swarm.
 The younger the queen the better honey production in the hive.

 Do you raise your own Queen bees?